 Eva Sheppard Wolf

-After publishing two books concerning slavery, manumission, and race in Virginia, I am shifting my focus northward to Americans’ ideas about free labor in the era of the early republic.
+After publishing two books concerning slavery, manumission, and race in Virginia, I am shifting my focus northward to Americans’ ideas about free labor in the 18th and 19th centuries of the early republic.
 My interest remains in the intersection between thought and action—in this case between ideas about labor and the increasing prevalence of wage labor (as opposed to bound labor such as slavery, servitude, and apprenticeship) in the northern U.S. states.
 Why, when labor had in the 1600s been seen as appropriate only for the lowly—as something difficult, filthy, and best avoided—did it come by the 1800s to be seen as something good, manly, and noble.
 In other words, why do we think working hard is such a good thing?

 As a teacher, I am passionately commited to helping students improve their writing and their critical thinking skills in all my classes.
 I am grateful to be able to work with the interesting and diverse group of students at SF State, where I have been teaching since 2002.